The extended special

 the speed of light for all observers are derived in other axiomatics.

-In order to understand the difference
+In order to understand difference between

-the speeds of light inside the body с3
+light inside the body с3

 and с4 in the opposite